 What are some treatments commonly used for hormonal acne?

 Although adult female acne can be frustrating, there are some great treatments out there.
-Birth control pills work well as they contain estrogen which counteracts the androgens, thus helping to decrease oil production
+Birth control pills work well as they contain estrogen, which counteracts the androgens, thus helping to decrease oil production.

 For mild to moderate cases of acne, dermatologists may consider prescribing retinoids.
-Retinoids are a derivative of vitamins A and can come in several different forms.
+Retinoids are a derivative of vitamin A and can come in several different forms.
 This medication keeps the pores clean by shedding skin cells that cause clogging.